scottgs/FuzzyFusion_DeepLearning_Tutorial/README.md

  * **Mizzou High Performance Data-Intensive Computing Systems Laboratory**
  * **Mizzou INformation and Data FUsion Laboratory (MINDFUL)**

-The tutorial is delivered with support of the University of Missouri **_Data Science and Analytics Program_**
+The tutorial is delivered with support of the University of Missouri's **_Data Science and Analytics Program_**